 It is important to stick to a fluid workflow from the moment a photo is taken, processed, making backups & delivery to keep images organised and safe from potential hardware failures.
 There is no right or wrong way when working on your event photography workflow – it’s what works best for each situation.

 Download, Ingest & Backup

 Images from the memory cards are downloaded and backed up immediately onto multiple drives because you never know when a computer hard drive will fail.

 First step is to download the files through Photo Mechanic, where basic information is added to the images such event location, company contact details and copyright information.
 Additional information can also be prepared before the event so they it can be added on ingest.

 The images are downloaded to two locations:

-- The working computer; in this case a ThunderBolt Mirrored Drive (Working Drive), and
+- The working computer; and

 Digital photographs can include information within the file such as image’s creator, copyright holder, source and description.
 They can explain rights released and available to an image.
 Such information is also used by photojournalist and media agencies to describe the photo and also the people in the photo to correctly identify them.
 The data above is displaying the event name, where the event was held and the location and the photographer’s details.